Title: Lawyer, publications editor, Masonic Grand Master

 Plot Location: Section 6, Lot 36

 Although a competent lawyer, his years working at his father’s business created a strong interest in literary pursuits.
-Through Dr. Wharton’s influence, he became editor of several publications of the Pennsylvania Diocese of the Episcopal Church, including the “Episcopal Recorder,” the “Episcopal Register,” and “The Church.”
-He was an active member of Christ Protestant Episcopal Church [now Christ Church] in Media, PA, and was assistant secretary of the Diocesan Convention.
-Because of his skills, he was well known, and he was corresponding secretary for the Philadelphia Bicentennial Association (1882).
+Through Dr. Wharton’s influence, Clifford became editor of several publications of the Pennsylvania Diocese of the Episcopal Church, including the “Episcopal Recorder,” the “Episcopal Register,” and “The Church.”
+He was an active member of Christ Protestant Episcopal Church (now Christ Church) in Media, Pennsylvania, and was assistant secretary of the Diocesan Convention.
+Because of his skills, he was well known and he was corresponding secretary for the Philadelphia Bicentennial Association (1882).

 His enthusiasm for Masonic research indirectly led to his death.
-While on a lengthy trip to the Holy Land and Egypt, he contracted malaria.
+In 1892, a year after his wife died of typhoid fever, Clifford was on a lengthy trip to the Middle East.
+While in Egypt, he contracted malaria.
 He received Masonic funeral rites from Lataif Lodge, Cairo, and was interred in an Egyptian cemetery.
-Two months later, Grand Lodge had his body disinterred and brought to Philadelphia, where he was honored with an impressive public funeral service at the Protestant Episcopal Church of the Atonement and was buried with Masonic ceremonies at Mount Moriah Cemetery on June 20, 1892.
+Two months later, the Grand Lodge had his body disinterred and brought to Philadelphia, where he was honored with an impressive public funeral service at the Protestant Episcopal Church of the Atonement and was buried with Masonic ceremonies at Mount Moriah Cemetery on June 20, 1892.
+This obelisk marks the family plot, with stones around it for each member, including his parents, his wife, and two of his children.

 “In whatever cause Mr. MacCalla’s pen is wielded, or whenever his voice is raised in the lodge of the fraternity, it is to enforce, with cogency of reason, wealth of illustration, and in polished phrase the important principles which distinguish the Craft of Freemasonry.
 His ability as a speaker and writer is widely recognized, and his services are often in request of the interest of the cause, which he has so much at heart.”
 Lodge No. 596, in Bucks County, was named for him in 1892.
 (Now Shiloh-MacCalla Lodge No. 558, in Souderton.) – Content adapted from pages 239-241 of The Master Builders, Vol III, by Wayne A. Huss, 1989